-To solve any of these routing problems manually draws on your resources in the form of manpower and hours of labor.
-Manual route planning for an even a relatively small delivery business tends to rely on a vast array of spreadsheets, maps, and notes, and ultimately fails to provide any genuine degree of confidence that the route you settle on is the most efficient option.
-The time saved with a relatively efficient route may be negated by the time spent planning it, if the planning process is done manually.
-Manual route planning also fails when last minute changes need to be accommodated, often requiring that the process be restarted from scratch.
+To solve any of these routing problems manually draw on your resources in the form of manpower and hours of labor.
+Manual route planning for even a relatively small delivery business tends to rely on a vast array of spreadsheets, maps, and notes, and ultimately fails to provide any genuine degree of confidence that the route you settle on is the most efficient option.
+The time saved with a relatively efficient route may be negated by the time spent planning it if the planning process is done manually.
+Manual route planning also fails when last-minute changes need to be accommodated, often requiring that the process be restarted from scratch.

 As you add more variables, such as those considered by the VRPTW, VRPPD, and CVRP, the complexity compounds to make finding the most efficient route within those parameters even more challenging.
 These variables are easy to factor into the equation of your business’s vehicle routing problems, though, when you optimize your routes using a sophisticated algorithm.
 By saving you time during the process of route planning, as well as while your routes are being completed, a route optimization tool is the key to ensuring your delivery business is operating as efficiently as it can be.
 To learn more about the benefits of true route optimization and how technology can solve common routing problems, explore WorkWave Routing Engine today.